MohitDcode/MohitDcode/README.md

-- 👋 Hi, I’m Mohit
+- 👋 Hi, This is Mohit.
-- 👀 I’m interested in Python, GCP, Data Engineering
+- 👀 I work in Big Data, Python, GCP, Data Engineering, Terraform, IaaS.
 - 🌱 I’m currently learning them all.
-- 💞️ I’m looking to collaborate on the same.
+- 💞️ Looking to collaborate on the same.
-- 📫 How to reach me @MohitDcode
+- 📫 Reach me on @MohitDcode.

 <!---
 MohitDcode/MohitDcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.